repicao/IH_AB_DA_FT_OCT_2023/Class_Materials/Machine_Learning/Supervised_Learning/Lab/Lab_Classification_Handling_Logistic_Regression_Imbalanced_data.md

 - Use the following features: `tenure`, `SeniorCitizen`, `MonthlyCharges` and `TotalCharges`:
   - Split the data into a training set and a test set.
   - Scale the features either by using normalizer or a standard scaler.
-  - (optional)Fit a logistic Regression model on the training data.
+  - Fit a logistic Regression model on the training data.
   - Fit a Knn Classifier(NOT KnnRegressor please!)model on the training data.

  Round 2